 i) Quality

-Even in the case of products, quality is difficult to define because it is highly dependent upon customer perception.
-Quality is a word that enjoys widespread usage whilst failing to capture an agreed definition.
+Even in the case of products, defining the quality of a product is challenging because it is highly dependent on customer perception.
+Quality is a word that enjoys widespread usage, yet it lacks a universally accepted definition.

 ii) Service Encounter

 The service encounter stage often begins with the act of applying, requesting a reservation, or placing an order.
 Contacts may take the form of personal exchanges between service employees and customers, or impersonal interactions with computers or machines.
-In high-contact services, such as restaurants, healthcare, hotels, and public transportation, customers may become actively involved in one or more service processes.
+Customers may become actively involved in one or more service processes in high-contact services, such as restaurants, healthcare, hotels, and public transportation.

 iii) Information